 Throughout Medieval Christian Europe, the new year was celebrated on a variety of days.
 Many such days were, December 25th to celebrate the birth of Jesus, March 1st after the Roman style, March 25th to celebrate the day the angel Gabriel told Mary she would be Christ’s mother, and on Easter Sunday.
 During this time, it was popular for Christians to exchange gifts, because the new year celebration fell during the twelve days of Christmas, which started on Christmas day and ran through January 6th.

 Over time, the calculation systems used to calculate Easter under the Julian calendar became a problem, causing calendar drift.
 This caused the date of the vernal equinox to occur in late winter rather than early spring.
 To fix this problem, in 1582, Pope Gregory XIII declared the universal usage of the Gregorian calendar, which is the calendar used today.
-This changed made the 1st of January the date of the new year (Wikipedia “New Year’s Day“, “Pope Gregory XIII“).
+This change made the 1st of January the date of the new year (Wikipedia “New Year’s Day“, “Pope Gregory XIII“).

 One way the Anglican and Lutheran churches tried to Christianize the new year was by celebrating the Feast of the Circumcision of Christ on January 1st.
 This is the day to celebrate Jesus’ circumcision on the eighth day of his life, if he was born on December 25th.
 The Roman Catholic Church also uses this day to celebrate the Virgin Mary (Wikipedia “New Year’s Day“).